reubenmiller/go-c8y-cli/docs/_docs/concepts/sessions.md

 A helper is provided to set the session interactively by providing the user a list of configured sessions.
 The user will be prompted to select one of the listed sessions.

+Note: On MacOS, you need to hold "option"+Arrow keys to navigate the list of sessions.
+Otherwise the VIM style "j" (down) and "k" (up) keys can be also used for navigation

 ##### Bash

 Assuming that you have already loaded the `c8y.profile.sh` helper.